SciTools/iris/docs/src/techpapers/iris_xarray.rst

 In both cases, :term:`Cartopy` is/can be used.
-Iris does more work automatically for the user here, creating Cartopy :class:`~cartopy.mpl.geoaxes.GeoAxes` for latitude and longitude coordinates, whereas the user has to do this manually in xarray.
+Iris does more work automatically for the user here, creating Cartopy :class:`~cartopy.mpl.geoaxes.GeoAxes` for latitude and longitude coordinates, whereas the user has to do this manually in Xarray.

 Statistics
 ----------